Frequently Asked Questions

 What other sites were in the picture and why were they dropped?
 (16-05-2025)

-See also: Location choice COA Eerste Broekdijk and Singelweg in Aalten (page 19) and Research temporary housing Aalten (page 20 and further)
+See also: Location selection COA Eerste Broekdijk Singelweg Aalten (page 19) and Investigation into temporary housing in Aalten (page 20 and following)

 A total of seven locations were investigated.
-Six were rejected, in Dinxperlo the ice rink and a location on the business park and in Aalten the old ice rink, two locations on 't Kobus and a location on the Eerste Broekdijk.
-They were dropped because they did not sufficiently meet the criteria set by both the municipality and COA:
+Six were rejected: the ice rink and a location on the industrial estate in Dinxperlo, the old ice rink in Aalten, two locations on 't Kobus, and a location on Eerste Broekdijk.
+They were rejected because they did not sufficiently meet the criteria set by both the municipality and the COA:

 • the site must be available quickly and for a longer period of time.
 This means preferably owned by the municipality, or at least rented for a longer period of time.